guysoft/AlarmPi/README.rst

 AlarmPi
 =======

-A `Raspberry Pi <http://www.raspberrypi.org/>`_ distribution to to run `AlarmBot : Crowdsourced EvolvingAr t <https://github.com/guysoft/AlarmBot>`_ out of the box and the scripts necessary to load it at boot.
+A `Raspberry Pi <http://www.raspberrypi.org/>`_ distribution to to run `AlarmBot <https://github.com/guysoft/AlarmBot>`_ out of the box and the scripts necessary to load it at boot.
 This repository contains the source script to generate the distribution out of an existing `Raspbian <http://www.raspbian.org/>`_ distro image. `You can download a built image here <http://unofficialpi.org/Distros/AlarmPi>`_

 AlarmPi is based on `CustomPiOS <https://github.com/guysoft/CustomPiOS>`_